-Suspect in trooper's slaying said in text he was the killer
+Suspect in trooper's slaying sent text:

-A police affidavit says the suspect in the killing of a Pennsylvania state trooper sent a text afterward to his son’s mother, apologizing and acknowledging he had shot the officer twice in the head.
+The suspect in the slaying of a Pennsylvania state trooper sent a text afterward to his son’s mother, apologizing to her and acknowledging, “I killed the cop,” according to court records released Tuesday.

-The arrest warrant made public Tuesday said 32-year-old Jason Robison was being investigated for violating a protective order when he told Trooper Landon Weaver he didn’t want to go back to jail.
+The arrest warrant, issued before suspect Jason Robison was shot and killed by police, said Trooper Landon Weaver came to Robison’s home in Hesston on Friday to investigate a report that Robison had defied a protective order by contacting his son’s mother.

-The document says Robison’s mother saw him pull a gun from his pants and heard a shot before seeing Weaver fall face-down in the family’s home in Hesston on Friday.
+The 23-year-old trooper told Robison that his text exchanges with her violated a protection-from-abuse order issued in April.
+Robison, 32, replied he did not want to go to jail, police said.

 Most Read Stories